Kinses38/parklet/docs/proposal/proposal.md

 > separate, clearly-defined tasks, and that those responsibilities substantially cover all of the work required
 > for the project.

+- Implementation of the base Android UI
+- Implementation of the map functionality
+- Implementation of NFC enabled check-in
+- Firebase functionality
+- Implementation of User profiles (Home owner and Customer)

 #### Student 1

 > *Student 1 should complete this section.*